Nusa Penida Beaches are some of the most unique and pristine beaches in all of Indonesia.

 Full Blog Post: Diamond Beach Nusa Penida

-The natural rock arch that stretches over crystal clear turquoise waters will have you in awe as soon as you lay eyes on it.
+The natural rock arch that stretches over crystal-clear turquoise waters will have you in awe as soon as you lay your eyes on it.

 Atuh Beach is located on the far most eastern point of Nusa Penida Island.
 It’s approximately a 1-hour drive from the main tourist hub, Toya Pakeh.

 This epic Nusa Penida beach can be accessed from either the left or the right-hand side of the cliffs via the concrete steps that are cut into the side of the mountain.

-Atuh Beach is hands-down one of the most beautiful beaches on Nusa Penida Island, featuring a large cove with crystalline waters, golden sands and a coconut palm forest.
+Atuh Beach is hands-down one of the most beautiful beaches on Nusa Penida Island, featuring a large cove with crystalline waters, golden sands, and a coconut palm forest.

 It’s the perfect spot to go for a swim to cool off and beach bum under one of many straw umbrellas that line the shoreline.

 Full Blog Post: Atuh Beach Nusa Penida